bugthesystem/Helmet/README.md

 Simple middleware to remove the `X-Powered-By` HTTP header if it's set.

 Hackers can exploit known vulnerabilities in .net web apps if they see that your site is powered by .net web apps (or whichever framework you use).
-For example, `X-Powered-By:.net web apps` is sent in every HTTP request coming from .net, by default.
+For example, `X-Powered-By: aspnet/mvc` is sent in every HTTP request coming from .net, by default.

 The `hidePoweredBy` middleware will remove the `X-Powered-By` header if it is set.